kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 ![GCP Broker Deprovisioning](assets/gcp-broker-deprovisioning.svg)

 1. The user triggers the deprovisioning action.
-2. If secret is present access keys are removed from **Google Cloud Platform**
+2. If the Secret is present, access keys are removed from the Google Cloud Platform.